Oleh Ocheretko

-Oleh Andriiovych Ocheretko (Олег Андрійович Очеретько; born 25 May 2003) is a Ukrainian professional footballer who plays as a midfielder for Shakhtar Donetsk in the Ukrainian Premier League and the Ukraine national team.
+Oleh Andriiovych Ocheretko (Олег Андрійович Очеретько; born 25 May 2003) is a Ukrainian professional footballer who plays as a midfielder for Ukrainian Premier League club Shakhtar Donetsk and the Ukraine national team.

-Career
+Club career

 Born in Makiivka, Donetsk Oblast, Ocheretko is a product of Shakhtar Donetsk youth sportive school system and signed a loan contract with FC Mariupol in the Ukrainian Premier League in September 2020.

 He made his debut for FC Mariupol in the Ukrainian Premier League as a second half-time substitute in the drawing away match against Inhulets Petrove on 25 October 2020.

 On 10 August 2024, Ocheretko was loaned by Karpaty Lviv.

 International career

+He was selected in the squad to compete in the men's football tournament at the 2024 Summer Olympics.
 In May 2024, Ocheretko was called up by Ruslan Rotan to the Ukraine Olympic football team squad to play at the 2024 Maurice Revello Tournament in France.

+On 5 September 2025, Ocheretko debuted for the senior national team in a 2026 FIFA World Cup qualifier against France.